AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md

    >
    >If you enable any project-specific hour types in your [!DNL Workfront] system, at least one project-specific hour type must be enabled on each project in your system.
 You cannot enable a project-specific hour type at the system level, and have no project-specific hour types available at the project level.

 * **General Hour Types**: General hours cannot be associated with a project, task, or issue, and are logged directly into a timesheet.

-For more information about logging time, see [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).
+For information about logging hours and associating them with hour types, see [Log time](/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md).

 ## Access requirements